 Hi, I'm Julia

-I am a yoga practitioner grateful for over 25 years of experience ( RYT-500 certified teacher) and an irrepressible enthusiasm for life, beauty, and learning.
-I’m also a professional fine-artist.
-I have been teaching and leading retreats in yoga, cycling, painting, and culture internationally since 2001.
-I founded Julia Ingersoll Retreats in 2012, to share my passion for soulful travel, yoga, art and culture with small groups of like-minded adventurers on the path!
+I’m also a professional fine-artist painter.
+I have been teaching and leading retreats in the disciplines of yoga and/or cycling, painting, and culture internationally since 2001.
+I founded Julia Ingersoll Retreats in 2012, to share my passion for soulful travel, yoga, art, food, and culture with small groups of like-minded adventurers on the path.

-I am fluent in Italian and French, and continue to spend several months in Europe each year.
+I am fluent in Italian and French, with passable Greek, and continue to spend several months in Europe each year.
 (In Italy, Greece, and France.)

-I continue to be a dedicated student of traditional yoga, meditation, and the mindful wisdom traditions, as well as informing my teaching and practice with the latest evolutions in yoga, biomechanics and fitness.
+I actively and continuously study with great teachers from a variety of backgrounds, to update and infuse my teaching and practice with the latest evolutions in yoga, biomechanics and fitness.
 I believe that yoga has a multitude of expressions.
 It can transform and heal us, teaching us to engage everyday life with more ease, joy and clarity.
-My personal experience of the power of yoga to support and optimize all aspects of my life – health, energy, creativity, connection to self and to a sense of the Divine – fuels my passion for teaching both the art and the science of yoga.
+My personal experience of the power of yoga to support and optimize all aspects of my life – health, energy, creativity, connection to a sense of the Divine – fuels my passion for teaching the art and the science of yoga.

-As a teacher, my style features personalized alignment that honors the innate intelligence of the body, and offers playful challenge to help each student to discover her/his own power, beauty, and courage.
+My teaching style emphasizes personalized alignment to honor the innate intelligence of the body, and offers playful challenge to help each student discover her/his own power, beauty, and courage.

-My teaching is influenced by many years of in-depth study with master teachers Desirée Rumbaugh (ongoing), Noah Mazé, Thomas Fortel, and Richard Freeman.
+My teaching is influenced by many years of in-depth study in Anusara and Iyengar yoga, with master teachers Desirée Rumbaugh (ongoing), Noah Mazé, Thomas Fortel, and Richard Freeman.
 I have a B.A. in philosophy I’m on the faculty of the Esalen Institute, and I live in Big Sur, California when not traveling.